Spectral signature of high-order photon processes enhanced by Cooper-pair pairing: Introduction

 {The relative strength of multi-photon processes is governed by the dimensionless quantity $\phizpf$.
-It can be expressed as $\phizpf=\sqrt{\pi Z/R_Q}$, where $Z=\sqrt{L/C}$ is the $LC$ circuit impedance, and $R_Q\approx \SI{6.4}{\kilo\ohm}$ is the superconducting resistance quantum \cite{Girvin2014}.
-The $n$-photon process $\ba^{\dag^n} \ba^n$ has a strength that scales as $\left(\phizpf^n/n!\right)^{2}$, and therefore, its activation for large $n$ requires entering the regime $\phizpf > 1$, or equivalently $Z \gg R_Q$.
-However, fabricating an $LC$ oscillator with a characteristic impedance exceeding the superconducting resistance quantum is challenging, although progress is being made with the development of superinductances \cite{Manucharyan2009, Peruzzo2020, Pechenezhskiy2020, Rieger2022}.
-Recently, $\phizpf\approx1$ was achieved in a planar coil resonator, and emissions of $k$-photon bunches ($k=1 \text{ to } 6$) were observed by activating the process $\ba^k+\ba^{\dag^k}$ with a voltage-biased junction \cite{Menard2022}.
+It can be expressed as $\phizpf=\sqrt{\pi Z/R_Q}$, where $Z=\sqrt{L/C}$ is the $LC$ circuit impedance, and $R_Q\approx \SI{6.4}{\kilo\ohm}$ is the superconducting resistance quantum \cite{Girvin2014}. {The $n$-photon process $\ba^{\dag^n} \ba^n$ has a strength $J_n$ that scales as $\left(\phizpf^n/n!\right)^{2}$.
+Going beyond the Kerr effect requires that $\lvert J_3/J_2\rvert=\eta/3\gtrsim1$, or equivalently $Z {\gg} R_Q$.} However, fabricating an $LC$ oscillator with a characteristic impedance {far} exceeding the superconducting resistance quantum is challenging. {A successful strategy has been to fabricate the resonator inductance from an array of 40 to 100 Josephson junctions \cite{Manucharyan2009, Pop2014} or a high kinetic inductance material such as granular {aluminum} \cite{Grunhaupt2019}.
+Values of $\eta\approx 1.8$ have been achieved, giving rise to the {fluxonium} qubit.
+More recently, {arrays} of 460 Josephson junctions have been suspended above the substrate, achieving $\eta\approx 3.8$, and giving rise to the quasicharge qubit \cite{Pechenezhskiy2020}.
+Another strategy has been to fabricate the resonator out of a planar coil of thin superconducting wire.
+Fluctuations of $\phizpf\approx1$ were achieved, and emissions of $k$-photon bunches ($k=1 \text{ to } 6$) were observed by activating the process $\ba^k+\ba^{\dag^k}$ with a voltage-biased junction \cite{Menard2022}.
+Values as large as $\eta=2.4$ were reported by suspending such a planar coil on a thin substrate \cite{Peruzzo2021}, leading to the observation of phase delocalization with an uninterrupted wire.}